cdlewis/phelpsfacts/index.md

 ## 6
 The roundabout was originally invented by Peter Phelps as a means of travelling by only going to the right.

+## 7
+Lake Eyre was originally created when Peter Phelps first set eyes upon the size of government in Australia and wept.
+Its aboriginal name of 'Kati Thanda' roughly translates into 'great man's sorrow'.
+Following the announcement of the carbon tax in 2010, the lake filled to capacity.